Skip to Main Content

 Format

 Chapter Author Surname, First Name.
 Year of publication.
 “Chapter Title.”
 In Title of Catalogue.
-Institution’s Name.
+Institution’s Name, Chapter Page Range.
 Location: Publisher.
-Published in conjunction with the exhibition of the same name, shown at Institution’s Name.
+Published in conjunction with the exhibition of the same title, shown at Institution’s Name.

 OR

 Title of Catalogue.
 Year of publication.
 Edited by Editor Full Name.
 Location: Publisher.
-Published in conjunction with the exhibition of the same name, shown at Institution’s Name.
+Published in conjunction with the exhibition of the same title, shown at Institution’s Name.

 Example

 Friedman, Samantha.
 2018.
 “Inner and Outer Worlds.”
 In MoMA at NGV: 130 Years of Modern and Contemporary Art.
-National Gallery of Victoria and The Museum of Modern Art.
-92–115.
+National Gallery of Victoria and The Museum of Modern Art, 92–115.
 Melbourne: National Gallery of Victoria.
-Published in conjunction with the exhibition of the same name, shown at the National Gallery of Victoria.
+Published in conjunction with the exhibition of the same title, shown at the National Gallery of Victoria.

 OR